 What we say to ourselves can have an impact on our confidence and happiness.
-Unfortunately, we can become overly critical about ourselves and allow negative thinking to keep us stagnant in life.
-Worrying is completely normal for everyone, however, when you start having negative thoughts regularly, it can become an issue.
+At times we can become overly critical and allow negative thinking to keep us stagnant.
+Worrying is normal for everyone, however, when you start having negative thoughts regularly, it can become an issue.

 After going to therapy, I’ve learned ways I can get rid of negative thoughts and change my mindset.
 It’s not something that can be done overnight, it’s a daily challenge I have to face.
 If you want to start taking control of your mind, it’ll take time and patience.
-You have to be intentional about keeping your mind focused on the positive.
+You have to be intentional about staying focused on the positive.

-There’s nothing wrong with wanting to make good decisions, however, there should be a limit.
-One thing I want to bring up from my previous blog post on How to Manage Anxiety and Depression is what my therapist told me: “Take 15 minutes each day to worry about anything you want.
-After those 15 minutes are up, it’s time to push those thoughts to the side and continue with your day.”
+One thing I want to bring up from my previous post on How to Manage Anxiety and Depression is what my therapist recommended: “Take 15 minutes each day to worry about anything you want.
+After those 15 minutes are up, push those thoughts to the side and continue with your day.”

 Stop Thinking About the Past

-This is probably the number one thing I struggle with.
-You may have those moments throughout the day where you think about the mistakes you’ve made years ago.
+You may have those moments where you think about the mistakes you’ve made years ago.
 I always think about what I should’ve done or said during that time.
 You wish that you could undo everything at that moment and handle it differently.
-Having those negative thoughts can lead to you feeling ashamed or guilty.
+Having those thoughts can lead to you feeling ashamed or guilty.

 As you continue to think about the mistakes you’ve made, this won’t help with your growth.
 Instead of beating yourself up about it, try to figure out what lessons you can learn from the situation!

-It’s important to sit back and look at the people you hang around because their energy can contribute to your negative thoughts too.
-Focus on being around positive, uplifting people who have the same goals in mind as you do.
+It’s important to sit back and look at the people you hang with because their energy can contribute to your negative thoughts.
+Focus on being around positive, uplifting energy.

-Yes, it does hurt when you have to let go of toxic friendships or relationships, however, the pain is only temporary.
-Your mental health should be a priority and you need to keep in mind that you deserve to have peace.
+Yes, it does hurt when you have to let go of toxic friendships or relationships, however, the pain is temporary.
+Your mental health should be a priority and you deserve to have peace.